-In the infected plots visited, symptoms observed on the collected samples consisted of a small number of superficial cankers (0.3%) located on the added parts of the stems.
+In the infected plots visited, symptoms observed on the collected samples consisted of a small number of superficial cankers (0.3%) located on added stems.
 Also, deformations (25.77%) of stems due to bulges and distortions were collected on stems and petioles.
-As a result, we collected green stems and injured petioles covered with necrotic lesion (65.18%).
-Finally, discoloured and dried apical buds (8.76%) were collected.
-The fungal species hosted by these symptoms consist of strains of Colletotrichum gloeosporioides, Fusarium sp., Botrytis sp. and unidentified strains.
-Isolates of Colletotrichum gloeosporioides and unidentified strains were isolated from all symptomatic stages while Fusarium sp. was hosted only by stages 3, 4 and 5.
-Botrytis sp. isolates were found in stages 3 and 4 mycoflora (Table 1).
+As a result, we collected green stems and petioles injured covered with necrotic lesion (65.18%).
+Finally, dieback and dried apical buds (8.76%) were collected (Figure 1).
+The fungal population hosted consist of genera of Colletotrichum gloeosporioides, Fusarium sp., Botrytis sp. and unidentified strains.
+Isolates of Colletotrichum gloeosporioides and unidentified strains were isolated from all symptomatic stages while Fusarium sp. genus was hosted only by stages 3, 4 and 5.
+Botrytis sp. genus were found in stages 3 and 4 mycoflora (Table 1).